Student Educational Records Policy

-Funded students in their final semester who are not required to be enrolled in either a six-hour thesis or nine-hour dissertation may petition to have their course load reduced as described in Final Semester Enrollment regulations for Funded Students.
+Funded students in their final semester who are not required to be enrolled in either a six-hour thesis or nine-hour dissertation course may petition to have their course load reduced as described in Final Semester Enrollment regulations for Funded Students.

 Upon approval of the Dean of Graduate Studies, the minimum registration limit may be reduced to six semester hours for students who have 1) completed all coursework, 2) are registered for thesis or dissertation only, and 3) have submitted an approved final program of work.
 Students defending their thesis or dissertation must enroll in either a six-hour thesis course or a nine-hour dissertation course in the semester in which they defend and may not petition for a course load reduction below that required by these courses.

-Non-thesis master's students holding an assistantship with only three or hours of organized coursework left to complete a program in his or her final semester and who have submitted an approved final program of work may also apply for a waiver of the full time enrollment policy.
+Non-thesis master's students holding an assistantship with only three hours of organized coursework left to complete a program in his or her final semester and who have submitted an approved final program of work may also apply for a waiver of the full time enrollment policy.